Linear solvers

 Tip

-Red-black Gauss-Seidel usually provide the best convergence rates.
-The multi-colored kernels are twice as expensive as red-black Gauss-Seidel relaxation in 2D, and four times as expensive in 3D, and then to only marginally improve convergence rates.
+Red-black Gauss-Seidel usually provides the best convergence rates.
+The multi-colored kernels are twice as expensive as red-black Gauss-Seidel relaxation in 2D, and four times as expensive in 3D, and tend to only marginally improve convergence rates.

 Multiphase Helmholtz equation

 where \(b\left(\mathbf{x}\right)\) is only piecewise constant.
-This is the natural boundary conditions on a dielectric surface, for example.
+This is the natural boundary condition on a dielectric surface, for example.

 Jump conditions

-For the case of discontinous coefficients there is a jump condition on the interface between two materials:
+For the case of discontinuous coefficients there is a jump condition on the interface between two materials:

 where \(b_1\) and \(b_2\) are the Helmholtz equation coefficients on each side of the interface, and \(n_1 = -n_2\) are the normal vectors pointing away from the interface in each phase.
 The jump factor is \(\sigma\), and can be thought of as the surface charge density on the dielectric.